-Would you buy a car without ever looking at the specs or jump headfirst into building a home without every seeing a blueprint?
+Would you buy a car without ever looking at the specs, or jump headfirst into building a home without ever seeing a blueprint?
 Probably not!
 Unfortunately, many business owners approach their businesses with this mindset.

 Check out the top 4 reasons to write a business plan and what it can do for your company: